amundi/eschecker/README.md

     type: manual
 ```

-And finaly, in the file of your query :
+And finally, in the file of your query :

 ```
 func (m *MyManualQuery) SetQueryConfig(c config.ManualQueryList) bool {